kahboom/syndesis.io/README.md

 ## Publishing

-To push to the main repository (assuming you have permissions):
-``

 To set up on your own fork:

+1. Fork this repo.
+2. Clone to your machine: `$ git clone git@github.com:<USERNAME>/syndesis.io.git`
-1. Make sure that your GitHub repo settings for the branch and directory of your GitHub pages is set to `master/gh-pages`.
+2. Make sure that your GitHub repo settings for the branch and directory of your GitHub pages is set to `master/gh-pages`.
-2. Run the following:
+3. Run the following:

 ```
 cd syndesis.io